-We recommend that the Restoration Office develop and implement a system that will alert them to turnover at agencies of accounting personnel responsible for project accounting and that new accounting personnel receive a copy of the OPs and any other necessary information to sufficiently expend and report project funds.
-We recommend the Restoration Office considers providing periodic training for agency personnel regarding how to apply the OPs to agency expenditures and appropriately report on those expenditures.
+In prior year, we recommended that the Restoration Office develop and implement a system that will alert them to turnover of personnel responsible for project accounting at Trustee Agencies, and that new accounting personnel receive a copy of the Operating Procedures (OPs) and any other necessary information to sufficiently expend and report project funds.
+We also recommended the Restoration Office consider providing periodic training for agency personnel regarding how to apply the OPs to agency expenditures and appropriately report on those expenditures.

-In addition, we recommend that the Restoration Office develop an internal procedure manual to ensure proper project and information gathering and monitoring is performed should significant personnel turnover occur in the future.
+In addition, we recommended that the Restoration Office develop an internal procedure manual to ensure proper project and information gathering and monitoring is performed should significant personnel turnover occur in the future.